 As well as screen size and type, how the different S10 phones are specced internally also varies, with some S10 features (see below for details) exclusive to the top tiers.

 Interestingly, the latest rumours suggest the S10+ (or Plus) will feature a 6.44-inch screen, which is actually bigger than that expected on the Note 9 phablet.
 The idea being that super-thin bezels and a minimal notch make such a large screen possible without causing pocket distress.

 Samsung Galaxy S10 5G connectivity

-According to a reliable tipster, the Samsung Galaxy S10 will let you tear across the web and through your apps faster than ever, because it's set to be the first smartphone to support super-fast 5G.
+According to a reliable tipster, the Samsung Galaxy S10 will let you tear across the web and through your apps faster than ever, because it's set to be one if not the first super-fast 5G smartphones.